Real estate in the Englewood Neighborhood

 Salem real estate prices in Englewood

 Englewood is a fairly affordable neighborhood with the average home price hovering around $375,000.
 There are some more expensive larger homes on the Englewood market, but most homes are in the $350,000-$475,000 range in this neighborhood.
+You can get fixers in this neighborhood for under $300,000 but they will need substantial updating and work.

 - Old historic homes and 1950 construction